 Q: How much does it cost?

 A: It's free!
 GMWEA will supply the graphic layouts for brochures without charge.
 Each municipality will need to pay for printing the brochures (one standard letter size page, black and white or color) on its office printers or using a local copying service.
-(Note: The program budget includes funds for GMWEA to print 12,000 brochures for municipalities which wouldn’t otherwise be able to participate -- see below.))
+(Note: The program budget includes funds for GMWEA to print 16,000 brochures -- 4,000 of each brochure -- for municipalities which wouldn’t otherwise be able to participate.
+See below.))

 Q: What outreach activities and materials will GMWEA provide?